 A psychotherapist who makes house calls:

-Who does psychotherapy?
+Who performs psychotherapy?

-Sometimes in therapy, you may be asked to review past events, but often the aim is to move forward and contend with coping with current thoughts, feelings and life issues.
+Sometimes in therapy, you may be asked to review past events, but often the aim is to move forward and contend with coping with current thoughts, feelings, and life issues.
 Focusing on the past can help explain things in your life, but focusing on the present can help you cope with the pressing and prepare for the future.
 You might see your psychotherapist more often at the beginning of treatment, and later, as you learn to manage problems and avoid triggers, you might go to psychotherapy appointments less frequently.

 Before you enter into therapy

 Before psychotherapy begins, it is essential to have a comprehensive psychiatric evaluation by a psychiatrist or psychiatric nurse practitioner.
 This assessment is intended to rule out underlying medical conditions that may only present with psychiatric symptoms.
 This psychiatric evaluation allows the therapist to capture essential details about your current symptoms and history to make sure we are not ignoring more pressing issues.
 Sometimes a medical condition can be subclinical and create an uphill battle for the mind and body.
 For that reason, a therapist who can order and interpret diagnostic tests, and prescribe medication may be necessary at first or during acute phases.
 Also, before talk therapy begins we assess how you currently cope with stress.
 Also, identify who are support people in your life that you are willing to allow your therapist to contact in case of emergency (as deemed so by them).

 Home psychotherapy can help you: